 Staff training needs are assessed regularly.
-Recently staff have attended training to support children by keeping them safe, first aid, Autism, maths support, phonics and training by the Speech Therapists to deliver a language intervention.
+Recently staff have attended training to support children by keeping them safe, first aid, Autism, maths support and Living Language.
 We have also had specialist support workers to work alongside Teaching Assistants to train and support them in the work they do with specific children.